← Back to Work

 Our End-User

-In order to build a good user experience, it’s important to understand who are users are.
-The product team and I took time to research and understand who are user is which in turn made our design process a lot smoother overall.
+In order to build a good user experience, it's important to understand who our users are.
+The product team and I took time to research and understand who our user is which in turn made our design process a lot smoother overall.

 Feature Work